-- "[CLCx] External Switch",
+"[CLCx] External Switch",

-- "[CLCx] Length of Detection",
+- > "[CLCx] Length of Detection",

-- "[CLCx] Enable Channel",
+- "[CLCx] Lock Status",

 - "[CLCx] External Motion Detection",

-- "[CLCx] Force State".
+- > "[CLCx] Force State".

-Figure 15.
+Figure 14.
 Constant lighting control

-- Setpoint: target luminosity (in luxes), which can be modified afterwards through the "[CLCx] Setpoint" object.
-In case the day / night option has been enabled (see section 2.1), both parameters and objects will be duplicated to allow a different setpoint for each case. - Initial Dimming: sets an initial dimming level to be sent after detection. - ➤ Value: level in percentage for the initial regulation - Dwell Time in Initial Value: time period (in seconds) the channel will maintain the initial dimming level.
-Once elapsed, the successive dimming values to be sent will be calculated depending on the error between the actual light level and the setpoint. - Cycle Time: time period (in seconds) to calculate and send the successive regulation levels during the Detection state.
+- Setpoint [0...500...2000]: target luminosity (in luxes), which can be modified afterwards through the "[CLCx] Setpoint" object.
+In case the day / night option has been enabled (see section 2.1), both parameters and objects will be duplicated to allow a different setpoint for each case. - Initial Dimming [enabled/disabled]: sets an initial dimming level to be sent after detection. - $\triangleright$ Value [0...50...100]: level in percentage for the initial regulation.

+▶ Dwell Time in Initial Value [1...10...255]: time period (in seconds) the channel will maintain the initial dimming level.
+Once elapsed, the successive dimming values to be sent will be calculated depending on the error between the actual light level and the setpoint.